chandraharsha111/hugocontentdraft/content/posts/Exploring-AI-and-LLMs.md

 **Evolution of Generative AI with Automated Workflows and Agentic AI** The progression of Generative AI can be seen as a sequential journey from basic automation and text generation to sophisticated, goal-oriented, and autonomous systems:

-- **Early Stage - Automation and Basic Tools:** Before advanced AI, automation relied on rule-based systems and simple scripts for repetitive tasks, setting the stage for integrating intelligence into workflows.
+- **Early Stage - Automation and basic tools:** Before advanced AI, automation relied on rule-based systems and simple scripts for repetitive tasks, setting the stage for integrating intelligence into workflows.
 - **Content Generation with Generative AI:** Early Generative AI models, such as GPT-2, focused on producing text or media based on prompts, mainly operating at the "LLM" and "Output" stages of our workflow.
 - **Contextual Enhancement:** With techniques like RAG and Vector DB, AI evolved to incorporate external knowledge, making responses more informed and relevant—a significant step in handling real-world queries.
 - **Systemic Integration (Automated Workflows):** Automated Workflows integrate Generative AI into broader operational frameworks, automating multi-step processes and linking all parts of our flowchart (from Input to Output) into streamlined, efficient systems, building on earlier automation concepts.